 1.Lack of Personal Interaction:

 While online forums and video conferencing attempt to bridge this gap.
 They often can’t replicate the depth and authenticity of human touch.
+This can sometimes result in feelings of isolation among online learners.

 Not everyone has access to high-speed internet or advanced electronic devices.
 This digital divide can hinder one’s ability to participate fully in online opportunities.
+Additionally, glitches, software incompatibility or platform downtimes can disrupt the entire learning process.

 3.Self-Discipline & Motivation:

-It typically demands a high degree of self-discipline for self-paced learning.
+E-Learning typically demands a high degree of self-discipline for self-paced learning.
 Without the structured environment of a traditional classes, some students may struggle with procrastination or a lack of motivation.

 Read our article on Key Techniques for Motivating Students to Learn More.